 High fuel charges and a tight schedule cause me to group clients that are in the same area.

 I am a distributor of California Trace Minerals.
 I use to use, and suggest a popular NW supplement but it is costs more per day and is too high in manganese.
 I also started to see hoof wall separation in the horses on this product.
 CA Trace Minerals meet the vitamin/mineral and hoof needs of Washington equines.

 Most Washington hay is very low in selenium, copper and zinc (Confirmed by hay tests).
 Copper and zinc are vital for hoof growth and repair.
 I feed CA Trace to my own horses, with Haystacks Special Blend as a carrier, along with a heaping tablespoon of white salt.
 It can be fed alone but its a strong concentrate and doesn't have any fillers.

-If you are feeding CA Trace, you should use a white salt block, not a red as it has iron, or add loose salt.
+Always provide a white salt block, not a red as it has iron, and add loose salt to your horses supplements.
 Many mineral blocks have iron, iron blocks the absorption of copper, thus your horse is not receiving the benefits of the CA Trace.

 The 10 lb bag of California Trace will last 80 days (2 oz per day- 2 scoops) for a 1000 lb horse.
 You can read more about California Trace on the mfg. website.
 California Trace